W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: The free-field theory: an algebraic viewpoint

 \item \emph{vertex operators}: we define a map $Y(\cdot,z):\V_{+,\bm c}\to\endovp[[z,z^{-1}]]$ by setting

-\end{itemize} \begin{remark} We can define in the very same fashion a representation of the Heisenberg vertex algebra by picking $\V_-$ as vector space and slightly adapting the definition.
-In order to take into account the two chiralities we could also extend the Vertex Operators into a map $Y(\cdot,z):\V_{\bm c}\to\endov[[z^{\pm1},\bar z^{\pm 1}]]$ by setting
+\end{itemize} Like for $\Phi$, $Y(\vecgen;z)$ also defines an unbounded, closable operator with dense domain $\mc C_\infty$. \begin{remark} We can define in the very same fashion a representation of the Heisenberg vertex algebra by picking $\V_-$ as vector space and slightly adapting the definition.
+We can also extend the Vertex Operators into a map $Y(\cdot,z):\V_{\bm c}\to\endov[[z^{\pm1},\bar z^{\pm 1}]]$ by setting

-\end{remark} \begin{remark} This construction is valid for the whole range of values for the central charge $\bm c\in\R$ since it only appears in the multiplicative factor $e^{-\ps{Q,c}}$.
-Likewise Theorem~\ref{thm:VOA_Proba} is actually valid for the whole of $\bm c$. \end{remark} Based on this definition we have the following: \begin{proposition} The data of $\left(\V_{+,\bm c},\vac,T,Y(\cdot,z)\right)$ as above is isomorphic (in the sense of Vertex Algebra) to the (rank $r$) Heisenberg Vertex Algebra. \end{proposition} \begin{proof} This follows from the fact (see for instance~\cite[Section 2.1]{FBZ} with a slight adaptation since this is $J$ and not $\Phi$ that corresponds to the $b$ employed there) that $\V_+$ is generated by the action of creation operators on the vacuum state.
+\end{remark} \begin{remark} This construction is valid for any $\bm c\in\C$ since it only appears via the multiplicative factor $e^{-\ps{Q,c}}$.
+Likewise Theorem~\ref{thm:VOA_Proba} is actually valid for the whole range of $\bm c\in\C$. \end{remark} Based on this definition we have the following (see Appendix~\ref{appendix:VOA} for more background): \begin{proposition} The data of $\left(\V_{+,\bm c},\vac,T,Y(\cdot,z)\right)$ as above is isomorphic (in the sense of vertex algebra) to the (rank $r$) Heisenberg vertex algebra. \end{proposition} \begin{proof} This follows from the fact (see for instance~\cite[Section 2.1]{FBZ} with a slight adaptation since this is $J$ and not $\Phi$ that corresponds to the $b$ employed there) that $\V_+$ is generated by the action of creation operators on the vacuum state.
 The only things that have to be checked are the fact that the vacuum state satisfies $\A_n\vac=0$ for $n\geq0$ and that with this definition of the translation operator we do have the property that $\left[T,J(z)\right]\varphi_n=\partial J(z)\varphi_n$ for any positive integer $n$.
 The first point is easily seen, while for the second one this is a consequence of the equality $\left[T,\A_m\right]\varphi_n=-m\A_{m-1}\varphi_n$ for any integer $m$, proved by elementary computations. \end{proof}

-This construction is rather standard, but as we will see it will be crucial in order to establish a translation between the language of vertex algebras and a more probabilistic one.
-One of the key statements in this direction is Theorem~\ref{thm:VOA_Proba} below.
+This construction is rather standard, but it is crucial to establish a translation between the language of vertex algebras and a more probabilistic one as exemplified by Theorem~\ref{thm:VOA_Proba} below.